 Mr Erik Kostelijk has been at the Amsterdam University of Applied Sciences (AUAS) since 2012.
-Within the International Business School, Mr Kostelijk is a lecturer of Marketing and Research, a thesis supervisor, and coordinator of the excellence program International Orientation.
+Within the Amsterdam School of International Business, Mr Kostelijk is a lecturer of Marketing and Research, a thesis supervisor, and coordinator of the excellence program International Orientation.
 He is involved in a number of minor programmes, including City Marketing in Europe, and Building Partnerships in Europe.
 Before joining the AUAS, he worked as a senior lecturer of Marketing at the Hanze University of Applied Sciences (HUAS).

 Mr Kostelijk also works as the project leader for research for the Centre of Applied Research on Economics & Management (CAREM) of the AUAS.
 At HUAS, he is a member of the Centre of Applied Research and Innovation Entrepreneurship.